Who we are

 Fraser Woodward (Chair)

 Fraser qualified as a barrister before moving into communications and public and patient engagement for the NHS where he has worked for the last 20 years.
 Before moving to Saltdean in 2012 he was a volunteer special inspector with the Metropolitan Police in London for 11 years and a trustee of youth homeless charity the Albert Kennedy Trust.
 As well as being Chair of the SCA he is currently a trustee of Brighton & Hove Citizens Advice and mental health charity MindOUT.
+A keen music fan, he also spends several weekends over the summer volunteering with Oxfam at various music festivals.

 Toby Keynes (Secretary)